skurwa/academic-kickstart/content/project/menstrualPadFabDevice/index.md

 +++

+For my senior design project, I led a team of 4 students in developing a device to fabricate low-cost menstrual pads in Syrian refugee crisis regions for the Red Cross.
+The project was supported by advisors, Dr. Janet Ellzey and Dr. Katherine Polston.

+To begin, we sought to understand the requirements of our users and function of menstrual pads by reviewing studies, discussing needs with project stakeholders, and dissecting a pad.
+Two of our team members (myself included) had never seen or interacted with a pad in real life, so the initial stage of understanding the product and users was critical to enable later project success.

+Once we understood user needs and the architecture of pads, we looked into designing the fabrication process using a function map.

 This page is still in development - please see my {{% staticref "files/SiddharthKurwa_Portfolio.pdf"%}}portfolio{{% /staticref %}} in the meantime.
 Stay tuned for updates soon!